akhoury6/rbcli/docs-src/docs/development/contributing.md

 mkdocs serve
 ```

+Also, don't forget to update the __Quick Reference Guide__ in the `README.md` file (the main project one) with information about your changes.

 Once you've completed your edits, run the `makesite.sh` command to build the actual HTML pages automatically in the `docs` folder, from where they will be served when live.

-And of course, don't forget to commmit your changes once you're done.

 # Maintainer's Notes

 To install this gem onto your local machine from source, run `bundle exec rake install`.

+To release a new version, follow theese steps:

+1. Update the version number in `version.rb`
+2. Run `exe/rbcli`, which will update `gemfile.lock` with the correct version and all dependency changes
+3. Run `docs-src/makesite.sh`, which re-compiles the documentation and pulls in the changelog and quick reference automatically
+4. Commit the above changes to master, but do not push
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+5. Run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).